kdokic1/CineMagic/README.md

 * Entity Framework

 ####
 This project is my first Web application.
+Check final documentation for CineMagic video.